wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 One reason Markdown text is easier to write than HTML is there is no need for `<p>` to force a blank line.

-Just a blank line will do.
+Just a blank line will reflect as such in the output.

 To convert from HTML with a lot of `<p>`, do a mass change (replace all) in a text editor.